Close

 9

-Example… An RRT who works for a hospital that is part of a hospital-home care company business relationship is making arrangements for an inpatient to be discharged with home oxygen.
-In addition to the home care company that is associated with the hospital, the RRT should – if possible – provide the client with other appropriate service providers.
-Where applicable, the RRT should advise the client that their selection of a supplier or a product or service will not adversely affect the assessment, care or treatment that they receive.
+For example… An RT who works for a hospital that is part of a hospital-home care company business relationship is making arrangements for an inpatient to be discharged with home oxygen.
+In addition to the home care company that is associated with the hospital, the RT should – if possible – provide the client with other appropriate service providers.
+Where applicable, the RT should advise the client that their selection of a supplier or a product or service will not adversely affect the assessment, care or treatment that they receive.
 This enables the client to exercise informed choice over the services provided to them.
 This includes allowing them to select a service provider, as well as the type of equipment/treatment received.

 Working with Other Members of the Health Care Team

 NRHCPs can include an array of paid care providers and unpaid family members.
-One of the key considerations for RTs when working with NRHCPs in the community is to determine which services the NRHCP can provide to the client and which services are best provided by the RRT.
-As outlined in an earlier portion of this document entitled Exceptions in the RHPA, there is a legislative framework that enables care to be provided by NRHCP in the community under certain circumstances.
-As a regulated health care professional, the RT member of the health care team is expected to ensure that their clients receive optimal Respiratory Therapy services.
-If the RRT has any concerns regarding the care their client is receiving from any member of the health care team, the RT is expected to raise those concerns with the client’s primary care physician/nurse practitioner.
+One of the key considerations for RTs when working with NRHCPs in the community is to determine which services the NRHCP can provide to the patient/client and which services are best provided by the RT.
+Communication and collaboration with all members of the healthcare team and the patient/clients family is key to ensure that their needs are met.
+If the RT has any concerns regarding the care their patient/client is receiving from any member of the healthcare team, the RT is expected to raise those concerns with the patient’s/client’s primary care physician/nurse practitioner.

 In addition to assisting other members of the health care, the RT practicing in the community is expected to know when it is appropriate to seek assistance from others.